ecust-sl/3DUnet/README.md

 ## Running

-Out model training：python tabNet_train.py
+Out model training：python train.py
+Out model testing: python inference.py

 ## Tip
-1.Two or more categories will require you to adjust the category code 2.For traditional model testing, you only need to modify the fit function of the model to test it.
+1.Two or more categories will require you to adjust the category code 2.For training and testing, you simply need to modify the corresponding paths.
-3.For specific details regarding the referenced packages, please refer to the tabNet_train.py code.(The network core package is located within the tabnet folder.)
+3.The specific network architecture is located within the unet3d folder.